philfuster/guessing-game-express/README.md

 # guessing-game-express

 Welcome to another iteration of the Guessing Game.
-This version will be implemented with Express framework.
+This version will be implemented with the Express framework.

-On top of using Express, I have introduced the use of ESlint and Prettier, in an attempt to improve my code style and format.
+On top of using Express, I have introduced the use of ESlint and Prettier, in an attempt to improve my code format.

 ## Important Updates